W.H. Adviser Peter Navarro Says There’s ‘A Special Place in Hell’ For Justin Trudeau For Angering Trump

-White House Trade Adviser Peter Navarro continued recent criticism of Canadian Prime Minister Justin Trudeau, by opining that, “There’s a special place in hell for any foreign leader that engages in bad faith diplomacy with President Donald J. Trump and then tries to stab him in the back on the way out the door,” CNN reports.
+White House Trade Adviser Peter Navarro continued the recent criticism of Canadian Prime Minister Justin Trudeau.

+“There’s a special place in hell for any foreign leader that engages in bad faith diplomacy with President Donald J. Trump and then tries to stab him in the back on the way out the door,” CNN reports.

 Navarro uttered those strong words to Chris Wallace on Fox News Sunday, and termed the Prime Minister “weak” and “dishonest” because of what he says Trudeau pulled during a press conference stunt that happened after President Trump left the summit.

-When asked if the statements came from the POTUS, Navarro said that the words were his own, but “they reflected the sentiment that was on Air Force One.”
+When asked if the statements came from the president, Navarro said that the words were his own, but “they reflected the sentiment that was on Air Force One.”

 The rebuking by Navarro happened right after Justin Trudeau commented during the news conference that Canada would “impose retaliatory measures to answer Trump’s tariffs and warned that Canada would not be pushed around.”
 Trudeau also said that he would always safeguard Canada’s workers and act in their best interests.